 The most important thing to note is that different golf simulators will measure different data sets depending on the tracking system.
 In the majority of cases, it’s a launch monitor that is measuring the data.

-The SkyTrak, which can be considered both a launch monitor and golf simulator, measures ball speed, launch angle, back spin, side spin, and side angle.
-Six additional parameters are derived from these direct measurements.
+The SkyTrak+, which can be considered both a launch monitor and golf simulator, measures ten ball metrics and four club metrics.
+Notables include ball and club speed, spin, and club path.

 As another example, the Mevo Plus launch monitor measures sixteen parameters including smash factor.
 With the Mevo+ Pro Package, eleven additional advanced parameters are measured.